 It might seem daunting to look at the negative side of an upgrade, Magento 2 has a great number of improved features.
 Let’s look on the bright side and see what the improvements in Magento 2 are compared to Magento 1.
 Magento 2 resolves main issues of Magento 1, which make it better, easier and faster to use.

-Slow performance was one of the main problems in Magento 1, and Magento 2 resolved this by changing the infrastructure, making it easier to maintain and support.
+The slow performance was one of the main problems in Magento 1, and Magento 2 resolved this by changing the infrastructure, making it easier to maintain and support.
 It allows for much larger business capacity and traffic to run perfectly smoothly.
 Modern tech stack allows optimized pages to run faster, it reduces response times and speed up server-side operations.

 If configured correctly, Magento 2’s average loading time is below 2 seconds – which is great for eCommerce platforms.
 This is directly linked to customers maintaining loyalty to the website as it loads quickly and encourages them to return.
 In addition, faster websites are ranked higher by Search engines which, in return, increases traffic.

 The above is enabled by two additional technologies in particular – Varnish and NGINX.
 Varnish speeds up back-end response as it is an HTTP accelerator and it caches temporary data whenever possible.
-NGINX is an alternative to the Apache web server. which is great to have as an option, since the speed of each technology will work in combination with web structure and one may be better than the other in certain scenarios.
+NGINX is an alternative to the Apache webserver. which is great to have as an option, since the speed of each technology will work in combination with web structure and one may be better than the other in certain scenarios.

 Studies have shown that Magento 2 can process up to 39% more orders and allow approximately 2 million additional page views per hour.
 Other features such as adding to cart and ‘checkout’ are also over 50% faster in Magento 2 when compared to Magento 1.